-Woodfibre LNG Limited is a privately held Canadian company based in Vancouver and a subsidiary of Pacific Energy Corporation Limited.
+Woodfibre Management Ltd is a privately held Canadian company based in Vancouver and a subsidiary of Pacific Energy Corporation Limited.

 Woodfibre LNG (WLNG) is looking for a Permitting Technical Manager based in our Vancouver office.
 In this role, you will be an integral part of WLNG’s dynamic Project Team responsible for developing effective relationships with internal and external stakeholders and supporting the team in permitting processes, including implementing the Squamish Nation Environmental Assessment Agreement.
 The successful candidate will report directly to the Senior Regulatory Manager to advance the project through design and construction into operation post-Environmental Assessment.

 - Manage the stakeholder engagement, and indigenous relations interface in collaboration with the BU to provide technical information supporting project permitting and regulatory affairs.

 - Act as the Regulatory technical domain expert on all related biophysical (e.g. water, air, wildlife, soils, marine mammals, etc.) disciplines.

 - Engage with stakeholders to articulate technical details related to salient Project components and processes.

 - Support achieving Project schedule milestones through a robust and technically grounded engagement strategy.

 - Manage responses to all technical Information Requests from Regulators, Stakeholders, and Indigenous groups.

 - Advance and execute a comprehensive framework to manage technical information related to project permitting.